Skip to content

 Risk and Regulatory: This area showcases PwC's regulatory relationships and compliance expertise.
 However, specialized risk management firms and regulatory technology companies offer focused solutions without Big Four overhead.
 Agentic teams can implement continuous monitoring systems that provide real-time compliance tracking rather than periodic assessments.

 Digital Transformation: PwC's advisory practice competes directly with technology consultancies and system integrators.
-Specialized teams often demonstrate superior technical depth and implementation speed.
+Given that 56% of CEOs report no measurable benefits from AI implementations, specialized teams often demonstrate superior technical depth and implementation success rates.
 Agentic teams can prototype solutions during the pitch process, providing concrete deliverables rather than theoretical frameworks.

 Cost Structure Reality